eyong-joel7/reactnd-project-would-you-rather/README.md

                  Every   question is dynamically render inside an instance of this component └── PollDetail.js #As you already guessed it, details about a question is deplayed in this component.
 This component is a parent component - reusing the Card.js components, as well as the UnAnswered and Answered component
          └── UnAnswered.js # The name doesnt sound trivial as what this components does, well it is a simple component just like the Answered.js compoenent.
 Now you get it, it simply describe the right hand section of the Polldetail.js component for answered questions functionality
+         └── ProtectedRoute.js # A higher order component handling all neccessary auth and redirecting to sign In page in case user isnt authenticated

     └── Middleware # This Folder  contains our middleware files ├── logger.js  # Middleware responsible for giving us a view into what redux is